seanslma/maki/Data/Forecast/XGBoost/LightGBM.md

 # LightGBM

-LightGBM vs XGBoost
+## LightGBM vs XGBoost
-- LightGBM generally faster than XGBoost, especially for large datasets
+- LightGBM generally faster than XGBoost, especially for large datasets, does not support arrow
 - XGBoost might have slightly lower memory requirements compared to LightGBM

 ## example